Dragonmystic707/exalted-reincarnated/docs/Charms/Ability Charms.md

 **Type:** Permanent

-The Exalt gains Parry, which may be used as a Defense to deflect any incoming attacks, or guard others.
+The Exalt gains Parry, a Third Defense equal to (Dexterity + Melee)/2 against all non-targeted attacks.
+This defense may be used freely to Defend Other that are in the same Zone as the character.

-Their Parry score is equal to (Dexterity + Melee)/2.

 ### Bulwark Stance